univention/ucs-school/doc/devel/kelvin-api.rst

 	# check output, changes should be only recent commits and your changes
 	# if OK: remove '-n' from rsync cmdline

+If you want to build a new version of the docker image do not forget to increase the version number in kelvin-api/ucsschool/__init__.py as well as adding a new entry to the changelog.rst.

 Build image on the ``docker`` host and push it to the Docker registry::

 	$ ssh root@docker.knut.univention.de